Billy Joe Tolliver

 Billy Joe Tolliver (born February 7, 1966) is an American former professional football player who was a quarterback in the National Football League (NFL) and Canadian Football League (CFL) for twelve seasons with the San Diego Chargers, Atlanta Falcons, Houston Oilers, Shreveport Pirates, Kansas City Chiefs, and New Orleans Saints.
 Over the course of his NFL career, he played in 79 games, completed 891 of 1,707 passes for 10,760 yards, threw 59 touchdowns and 64 interceptions, and retired with a passer rating of 67.7.

-A graduate of Boyd High School and Texas Tech University, Tolliver was selected 51st in the 1989 NFL Draft by the San Diego Chargers.
+A graduate of Boyd High School and Texas Tech University, Tolliver was selected in the second round of the 1989 NFL draft by the San Diego Chargers.
 He started 19 games in two seasons at San Diego before being traded to Atlanta, where he saw playing time as a backup for three seasons.
 In 1994, he became one of three starting quarterbacks for Houston and then served as quarterback of the Shreveport Pirates in the CFL during their final season of activity in 1995.
 After not competing in 1996, Tolliver played for both Atlanta and Kansas City in 1997.
 He then started 11 games for New Orleans in two seasons but did not take the field in 2000.
 A stint with the Green Bay Packers in the 2001 offseason concluded his professional career.

-High school and college
+Early life

 Tolliver grew up in Boyd, Texas, where he attended local schools.
 He played high school football at Boyd High School.
 During his senior season, he led the Boyd Yellowjackets to a 15–0–1 record and the 2–A state championship.
 He amassed more than 1,000 rushing and passing yards and was named Player of the Year by the Fort Worth Star-Telegram.
 Tolliver was a three–sport athlete in high school, averaging 15 points and 17 rebounds in basketball and throwing 14 no-hitters in baseball.